JoeDailey/boundary/README.md

 ```

 ## Future
-In the future decorators will be added to streamline usage.
+In the future, decorators will be added to streamline usage.
 ```
 @boundary('FooRiskyCall', default_value)
 doRiskyCall()